Canadianlic

 "I thought it'd be simple — but they made me jump through hoops."

-If you’re reading this, you’ve probably been in a similar situation, or you’re planning to close your Canadian bank account soon and want to do it properly.
+When you are reading this, you have likely gone through a similar scenario, or you are going to close your Canadian bank account shortly and would like to do it right.

 Whether you’re: